JsIqbal/redis/README.md

             -   also can be applied using `WITHSCORE` `-inf` `+inf` `(45` `45)`
             -   `REV`: will reverse the current set and after that will apply other commands to the set

+---

+### Section 12: Sorted SET Implementation

+-   Sorted set are needed for relationships between different sets in redis
+-   By using sorted set we can achieve Normalization of DB in Redis